 “It’s prevalent in football, golf, Formula 1 and even tennis, which is sponsored by huge banks like HSBC, which had to pay a $1.9bn fine for moving Mexican drug cartel money.”

 Readman cites the LIV Golf tournament as a prime example of a sport beyond football where sportswashing is prevalent due to its backing by the Saudis.
 “It’s not just the corporate wealth that flows easily within it, but the role it plays in greasing the wheels of the financial machine.
 Saudi Arabia’s play to wrestle control away from the PGA goes beyond reputation – it’s about influence and control too.”

 He says Formula 1 is different in that it is the ultimate display of glitz and glamour.
 But “a race that puts a city on the map” can be as an endorsement for whatever location it takes place in.
 “It legitimizes the locations as part of an elite global circuit,” he says, and this thinking can even be applied to global events as large as the Olympics.

 How to clean it up

-When it comes to tackling the issue, Norman says that, in the future, he would like to see sport governing bodies tighten their standards on sponsorship sources and where they host tournaments, but adds that this does not necessarily solve the issue of brands being locked into years-long sponsorship deals before they know where tournaments are being held.
+When it comes to tackling the issue, Norman says that, in the future, he would like to see sports governing bodies tighten their standards on sponsorship sources and where they host tournaments but adds that this does not necessarily solve the issue of brands being locked into years-long sponsorship deals before they know where tournaments are being held.